Thinkific vs teachable: Which one is better?

 Both Thinkific and Teachable are similar platforms but if you notice they also differ a lot.
 These small differences are crucial when deciding which one to choose.

-That's why this is not just another comparison post with just a summary of the respective company home pages and little more.
+That's why this is not just another Teachable vs Thinkific comparison with just a summary of the respective company home pages and a little more.
 Instead, I'm going to go super in-depth in this review and compare every feature in huge detail.

 I've also included a ton of screenshots so that you can better understand exactly what to expect from each feature on each of the two platforms.